 Meanwhile, for the residents of George Humphrey Tower (formerly known as Stanley Axlrod UTD Towers), 270 affordable housing units for seniors stand to turn market rate in 2019.
 In response, they formed the 1809 Brickell Tenant’s Association to cover expenses used to organize, administer and empower the senior tenants to protect their rights and homes.
 At the same time, they’re building a model that gives other affordable housing tenants facing similar situations an opportunity to protect and preserve their own rights and housing.

 Building a resilient Greater Miami will take all Miamians coming together and fueling efforts that encourage civic engagement.
 P.S.
 305, for example, was started by former teacher and Miami-native Yannell Selman.
 She saw systemic issues in the school system, compelling her to get involved in education advocacy.
 Yanell and P.S.
 305 are now working to build civic engagement in Miami’s school system.
 Their goal is to activate 1,500 residents in advocacy work on issue-based campaigns through grassroots efforts.
 They’re developing community leadership teams of parents, teachers and students, and equipping them with the tools they need to become stronger advocates for children and schools in their neighborhoods.

 These efforts are just a small sample of how local efforts and community-based organizations are equipping Miamians with the tools and resources they need to shape the Miami they want to see.
 Our hope is that you, too, will connect with a cause you care about – this year’s 76 Community Grants recipients are a terrific place to start – and we at the Foundation are happy to help you become a champion for it.

-Victoria Fear is programs officer at The Miami Foundation.
+Victoria Fear is a former programs officer at The Miami Foundation.